TESS-Laboratory/chmloader/README.md

 This package also provides a simple function to create a plots for comparing different CHMs.
-The intention of this function is to enable robust a simple evaluation of the Tolan et al. (2024) CHM data with LiDAR-based models and other ML-derived products.
-The chmloader package comes with a small set of LiDAR-based CHM example dataset, derived from the English Environment Agency’s [Vegetation Object Model dataset](https://www.data.gov.uk/dataset/227ab487-e8f2-4cbb-b26a-9e6d3b662265/lidar-vegetation-object-model-vom) Below is an example using one of these excample datasets from Fingle Woods, Devon, UK:
+The intention of this function is to enable simple and robust evaluation of the Tolan et al. (2024) CHM data with LiDAR-based models and other ML-derived products.
+The chmloader package comes with a small set of LiDAR-based CHM example datasets, derived from the English Environment Agency’s [Vegetation Object Model dataset](https://www.data.gov.uk/dataset/227ab487-e8f2-4cbb-b26a-9e6d3b662265/lidar-vegetation-object-model-vom) Below is an example using one of these example datasets from Fingle Woods, Devon, UK:

 ``` r